Sandidsisir/Sandidsisir.github.io/about.md

 - 🔭 Research-wise, I'm interested in machine learning (enhancing generalizability, efficiency, robustness, etc.) and computer vision (large multimodal models, generative models, etc.).
 - 🚀 I'm learning to build machine learning softwares and systems.
 - 🧐 I'm also exploring tools like [Vue](https://vuejs.org/), [React](https://react.dev/) and [Solid](https://www.solidjs.com/).
-- 👩‍💻 My personal website is [zxh.me](sandidsisir.github.io), .
+- 👩‍💻 My personal website is [sandidsisir](https://sandidsisir.github.io), .
 It's simple and serious, much like those of other researchers.
-- 🕹️ However, if you wish to see some "interesting" versions, here are my [portfolio](not exist as of now), [dashboard](), and [interactive resume]().
+- 🕹️ However, if you wish to see some "interesting" versions, here are my [portfolio]([not exist as of now](https://sandidsisir.github.io)),
 - 👾 Currently interested in building things in *Minecraft*.
 - 🌭 My dream: `while(sleeping){money++;}`